rrkrp100/Downloader-Script/README.md

-# Downloader-Script
+# Downloader-Script(WEB-CRAWLER)
-A python script to download youtube videos via sites like "genyoutube" and "savefrom net".
+A Python Web-Crawler to download youtube videos via sites like "genyoutube" and "savefrom net".
 This can also download the latest episode of any "Anime".